Effective shear and bulk viscosities for anisotropic flow: Conclusions

 Within the hydrodynamic description of heavy-ion collisions, we have evaluated the dependence of elliptic and triangular flows on shear and bulk viscosities, for an arbitrary temperature dependence of these transport coefficients.
 We have assumed that $v_2$ and $v_3$ are determined by linear response to the initial anisotropies $\varepsilon_2$ and $\varepsilon_3$, and studied the dependence of the response on viscosity, thereby generalizing the study of Teaney and Yan~\cite{Teaney:2012ke}, which was done for a constant $\eta/s$.
 We have shown that the damping is the sum of contributions from shear and bulk viscosity.
 Each of these contributions is determined by effective shear and bulk viscosities, which are weighted averages of the temperature-dependent viscosities.

 The effective viscosities consist of a discrete part, proportional to the viscosity at freeze out, and a continuous part, which is a weighted integral of the viscosity over temperatures above the freeze-out temperature.
 The discrete part originates from the off-equilibrium correction to the momentum distribution of outgoing particles, while the continuous part is due to the hydrodynamic expansion itself.
-The discrete part is a small contribution at LHC energies.
+For the integrated $v_n$, the discrete part is a small contribution at LHC energies.
 This guarantees that the determination of $v_n$ in viscous hydrodynamics is robust with respect to uncertainties on the theoretical description of the hadronic phase.
 At RHIC energies, on the other hand, the discrete and the continuous contributions to the effective viscosities are of the same order of magnitude, which entails a large theoretical uncertainty.

 The weights defining the effective viscosities are displayed in Figs.~\ref{fig:weights} and~\ref{fig:weightsrhic}.
 Shear viscosity matters in the range $T<280$~MeV at the LHC, $T<210$~MeV at RHIC.
 For bulk viscosity, the weights decrease less quickly, so that higher temperatures, corresponding to earlier stages of the expansion, are comparatively more important.
-Interestingly, shear viscosity at early times, corresponding to the largest temperatures, results in a small {\it increase\/} of anisotropic flow.